 Step 4: Submit VAT returns

 When you enter bookkeeping records using Bokio’s templates, VAT is calculated automatically (provided that the goods or services aren’t VAT exempt).
 The VAT return is then automatically generated based on the bookkeeping records you enter.
-At the end of the period, you just have to submit the VAT return through Bokio to HRMC and bookkeep the VAT payment.
+At the end of the period, you just have to submit the VAT return through Bokio to HRMC and record the VAT payment.
 You can find this in the left-hand menu under “Reports” and "VAT returns".